bvold/astro-markdown-editor/README.PROMPT.CLAUDE.AI.md

 Next prompt for claude.ai:
 When you hit "Cancel" and don't want to actually edit, can you make it so the file's rendered markdown shows up instead of just the title ?

+Next prompt for claude.ai:

+3 more updates - 1) Can you make it so the GitHub Personal Access Token is not stored in file but is rather stored in a place that wouldn't get checked in (I know that in NextJS for example, you can use .env.local to store variables).
+2) Can you update the app so that in the case of either cancelling after going to edit or successfully saving that respectively either the old content gets displayed or the updated content gets displayed?
+Right now, it allows you to cancel and also to edit and save, but the next page after that is just a title "Markdown Editor" and I would like it to be content, ideally.
+3) Can you add a way to get back to the owner/repo/filename screen button?